CMTA/CMTAT/README.md

-The CMTAT is an open standard from the the [Capital Markets and technology association](http://www.cmta.ch/) (CMTA), and the product of collaborative work by the leading organizations in the Swiss finance and technology ecosystem.
+The CMTAT is an open standard from the the [Capital Markets and technology association](http://www.cmta.ch/) (CMTA), and the product of collaborative work by leading organizations in the Swiss finance and technology ecosystem.

 The present repository provides CMTA's reference implementation of CMTAT for Ethereum, as an ERC-20 compatible token.

-The preferred way to receive comments is through the GitHub issue tracker (therefore making the comments public).
+The preferred way to receive comments is through the GitHub issue tracker.
 Private comments and questions can be sent to the CMTA secretariat at <a href="mailto:admin@cmta.ch">admin@cmta.ch</a>.

 ## Functionalities

-CMTAT is a framework that enables the tokenization of equity and debt instruments.
+CMTAT is a *framework* that enables the tokenization of equity and debt instruments.
-CMTAT notably supports:
+CMTAT notably supports the following core features:

 * Basic mint, burn, and transfer operations
-* Forced transfer and freeze or accounts
+* Forced transfer by the issuer
-* Distribution of dividends and interest
-* Split of the token into more units
+* Pause of the contract and freeze of specific accounts

 Furthermore, the present implementation uses standard mechanisms in order to simplify:

+* Distribution of dividends and interest, via snapshots
 * Upgradeability, via deployemnt of the token with a proxy
 * "Gasless" transactions

-Please see CMTAT's [technical documentation](doc/CMTAT.pdf) for a more detailed description of CMTAT's functionalities.
+Please see CMTAT's [technical documentation](doc/CMTAT.pdf) for a more detailed description of CMTAT's functionalities. **TODO**

 Please see the [modules documentation](doc/modules) for the specification of modules of this reference implementation.

-## Token architecture

-**TODO: describe module approach, and the two token types**

 ## Practical considerations